fdabl/fdabl.github.io/_posts/2019-10-30-Variational-Inference.md

 ## sigma 0.99 0.09 0.82 0.92 0.99 1.05  1.18
 ## lp__  0.00 0.00 0.00 0.00 0.00 0.00  0.00
 ##
-## Approximate samples were drawn using VB(meanfield) at Tue Dec  3 13:45:57 2019.
+## Approximate samples were drawn using VB(meanfield) at Thu Mar 19 10:45:28 2020.
 {% endhighlight %}